Galusha House: Galusha family

 As a neighbor and leader, he is characterized in the town history as a kind, friendly man.
 One anecdote that reflects his dedication to the residents of Jericho is about a young man named Arthur Burdick, son of a Jericho farmer.
 When Burdick was just 19 and had spent three years as a carpenter's apprentice, he became interested in going to California to join the Gold Rush.
 The history says, "Arthur Burdick had a severe case of 'Gold Fever,' then epidemically raging...and thought that he, too, ought to seek his fortune there."
 His story is told in a long letter Mr. Burdick wrote later which is reproduced in the history.
 "I gathered the money I had saved.
 The sum was not great, not much over one hundred dollars.
 I asked my father to sign a note with me to Deacon Truman Galusha for two hundred dollars.
 I knew Galusha would let me have the money, for I had gotten into his good graces while building a house for him and his son.
 Father said 'Yes, I will do it, for it is probably the last thing I can ever do for you.' and we obtained the money.
 I packed my grip, and with the old white mare, father drove me to Burlington where I bade him goodbye."
 The history is silent on whether Arthur Burdick struck gold, but it makes it clear "Deacon Galusha" was more than willing to encourage him.

 Abby Maria Hemenway, Vermont's famous "gazetteer", after her visit to Jericho, wrote about Truman Galusha.
 "He was one of the most prominent citizens and the wealthiest man in town.
 He occupied the most responsible civil stations in town and county."

 One of the front parlor doors, showing typical Federal style door surround with flaring-topped pilasters and frieze with center panel, matching mantels.

 Truman Galusha was Representative to the Vermont State Conventions in 1827, 1828, and 1830.
 He represented Jericho in the important Vermont Constitutional Convention of 1836 which ended the unicameral legislature and established the state senate.
 He was chosen again as representative to the State Constitutional Convention in 1843.
 He also served as "Side Judge" of Chittenden County in 1849 through 1851.

-The large Galusha family was very illustrious in Vermont's early history, and very active abolitionists in later years.
-One of Truman's brothers, Elon Galusha, (1790 – 1856) was the first president of the Baptist Anti-Slavery Society, promoted the Liberty Party, and became quite famous preaching his entire life on the evils of slavery.
+The Galusha family was a prominent family in Vermont’s early history and was actively involved in the abolitionist movement in later years.
+One of Truman's brothers, Elon Galusha, (1790 – 1856) was the first president of the Baptist Anti-Slavery Society, promoted the Liberty Party, and became known for preaching on the evils of slavery throughout his entire life.